Updated: Jun 29

 This is the question of the day.
 Early naturalists may have assumed that all birds with large beaks were probably related.
 Since the name originated in France, the finches were likely named first.
 Then, when birds were being studied in the New World, grosbeak was applied to the similar-looking birds found here.
 This is the same issue we see in the American Robin, which is not a true robin but a thrush.

-In fact, in 1760 a French zoologist, Mathurin Brisson, gave the (possibly) original name of the Rose-breasted Grosbeak as the Louisiana Grosbeak.
+In fact, in 1760, a French zoologist named Mathurin Brisson gave the (possibly) original name of the Rose-breasted Grosbeak as the Louisiana Grosbeak.
 However, the zoologist did not conform correctly to the binomial system (scientific naming system) when describing its scientific name.
 Then, in the correction of this error, in 1766, Carl Linnaeus reconfigured the scientific name of the Rose-breasted Grosbeak to Loxia ludoviciana.
 If you are unaware, Loxia is the genus of.... the crossbills (which are finches)!
 Loxia originates from Greek and translates as "crosswise," while ludoviciana translates as Louisiana.
-We now know this is not the case, as the Rose-breasted and Black-headed Grosbeaks are now placed in the genus Pheucticus, and the cardinal family.
+We now know this is not the case, as the Rose-breasted and Black-headed Grosbeaks are now placed in the genus Pheucticus within the cardinal family.
 This confusion of the cardinal grosbeaks and finch grosbeaks, created by early naturalists, has been allowed to continue for generations (blame Brisson or the Louisiana Grosbeak).
 While the name is descriptive, it can be confusing to understand the lack of additional shared traits between grosbeaks.

 Time for a name change?
 Ab-so-flocking-lutely.
 Who is with me!?

 Did we just solve a bird case?
 I think so.
 You can call me Sher-lark Holmes.

-Or subscribe to our blog for more informative posts like this.
+Or subscribe to our site for more informative posts like this.